 Over the past couple of years, the selection of electric supercars has grown tremendously.
-Whereas electric cars were once the domain of eco-conscious consumer, they’ve now crossed over into the realm of performance-hungry car enthusiasts.
+Whereas electric cars were once the domain of eco-conscious consumers, they’ve now crossed over into the realm of performance-hungry car enthusiasts.

 Techrules, a Chinese automotive research and development company, has developed a new concept car with environmentally-friendly technology that can deliver exceptional dynamic performance.

 The TREV supercar concept is driven by six electric traction motors.
 Each front wheel is driven by a single motor, while each rear wheel is driven by a pair of motors.
 This six-motor layout with independent power feeding each wheel provides an ideal configuration for torque vectoring which is managed by an electronic control unit.
 Four-way torque vectoring guarantees maximum cornering stability at high speed and eliminates the requirement for complex and heavy mechanical differentials.